cako/curvelets/README.md

 My suggestion is to use curvelets and other transforms for small to mid-sized datasets, especially in niche areas without a wide variety of high-quality tranining data.
 It has been shown that fixed filter banks can be useful in speeding up training and improving performance of deep neural networks [8, 9] in some cases.

 Another expected to consider is the availability of high-performance, GPU-accelerated and autodiff-friendly libraries.
 As far as I know, no curvelet library (including this one) satisfies those constraints.
-Alternative transforms can be found in [Kymatio](https://www.kymat.io/)  and [Pytorch Wavelets](https://pytorch-wavelets.readthedocs.io/en/latest/readme.html) which implemente the wavelets scattering [10] and dual-tree complex wavelet transform, respectively [11].
+Alternative transforms can be found in [Kymatio](https://www.kymat.io/) and [Pytorch Wavelets](https://pytorch-wavelets.readthedocs.io/en/latest/readme.html) which implement the wavelet scattering transform [10] and dual-tree complex wavelet transform, respectively [11].

 ## References
 [1]: Candès, E., L. Demanet, D. Donoho, and L. Ying, 2006, *Fast Discrete Curvelet Transforms*: Multiscale Modeling & Simulation, 5, 861–899.